Ignited by the pandemic, and fueled by the pivot to hybrid and remote work, SaaS growth continues to explode and shows no sign of slowing down.

 SaaS Business Case #2: Reduce Risk

-Today, the average organization pays for around 320 SaaS tools, so you may be wondering “How did we get here?”
+Today, the average organization pays for 291 SaaS tools.
+So, you may be wondering “How did we get here?”
 The reality: SaaS is relatively inexpensive, super-easy to download, and often purchased by individual employees or business units.
-In fact, Zylo data shows 1 in 5 employees expenses SaaS.
+In fact, Zylo data shows 1 in 6 employees expenses SaaS.

 A SaaS Management platform provides full visibility into your SaaS sprawl, including shadow IT and tools not known to SSO, to ensure compliance with all applications.